The Lemon Test for Hypnotizability

-Imagine placing the lemon on a cutting board on the counter in front of you.
+Imagine placing the lemon on the cutting board on the counter in front of you.

 Now, take the knife and make a second cut, creating a lemon wedge.
-Notice how the juice flows out.
-Notice that again you could see the spray, hear the sound and smell the fresh lemon as you cut into it.
+Notice how the juice flows out on to the cutting board and even your fingers.
+Notice that again you were able to see the spray, hear the sounds and smell the fresh lemon as you cut into it.